veliok/playwright-java-demo/README.md

 # playwright-java-demo

-Program that fetches smartphones that are on sale at DNA.fi and prints them to console.
+Program that fetches discounted smartphones at DNA.fi and prints them to console.
 Uses Playwright for the scraping.

-Also learning GitHub Actions, so this project should be build by Gradle automatically.
+Also learning GitHub Actions, so project should be built and tested by Gradle automatically.